Prianshu7296/Flam-RnD-Assignment/README.md

 | `M`       | **0.029999997** | `-0.05 < M < 0.05` |
 | `X`       |   **54.999998** |      `0 < X < 100` |

-Rounded to the precision required by the assignment:
+Rounded to the required precision:

 ```text
 θ = 30°